Transform the environmental landscape by turning passion into action.

 The course introduces the principles and practices of Geographic Information Systems (GIS) and related tools of Geospatial Analysis.
 You’ll get hands-on experience working with GIS software.

-Associate Professor, Department of Environmental Health and Engineering
+Assistant Professor, Department of Environmental Health and Engineering

 Join the Club